Convex-Dev/design/docs/cad/015_peercomms/README.md

 #### MISSING_DATA

 This message represents a request for missing data.
-Usually, this is sent by a peer when it is attempting to process another message but some data is missing.
+Usually, this is sent by a peer when it is attempting to process a partial message but some data is missing locally, and it needs to acquire the missing data before proceeding.

 The Missing Data request must include the Value ID (hash of encoding) for the missing data.
+Note: It is guaranteed that if a peer has received a partial message, it must be able to determine the hashes of any directly missing data (since they will be encoded as refs in the partial message).

 Peer that send this message MAY suspend processing of a message pending receipt of missing data from the original sender.
 If the original sender is unable to satisfy this request in a timely manner, the suspended message SHOULD be discarded.